Frijol/climate-change/glossary.md

 # Brix
 the amount of sugar present in a fruit or vegetable

+# calcifiers
+organisms that build shells or external skeletons, or for plants, internal scaffolding built from calcium carbonate

 # capacity factor
 the ratio of a power plant's actual output to its theoretical potential output at full capacity